Christchurch stadium debacle: Senior Crusaders coach blasts mayor, claims she 'never wanted it'

 At 232m long, 195m wide and 36m high at its tallest point, the arena will have a seating capacity of 30,000 for sporting events and up to 37,800 in concert mode.

-The city lost its stadium centrepiece of Jade Stadium at Lancaster Park after the killer February 22, 2011, earthquake.
+The city lost its stadium centrepiece of Jade Stadium at Lancaster Park after the deadly February 22, 2011, earthquake.

 Since then, the Crusaders have been playing at what was supposed to be a temporary stadium at the old Addington Showgrounds.